zhoujt1994/scHiCluster/README.md

 ## Installation
 Running scHiCluster requries numpy, scipy, pandas, h5py, scikit-learn, opencv-python, statsmodels.
-In order to visualize the results, we also need matplotlib, umap-learn, multicore-tsne.
+In order to visualize the results, we also need matplotlib, umap-learn, multicore-tsne, and harmonypy to account for potential batch effects.
 First, creat a new conda environment and activate it by
 ```
 conda create --n schicluster python==3.6.8